-According to a recent report by the British Heart Foundation (BHF), hospital admissions for patients with heart failure have risen by 33% over the last five years; three times faster than the overall rise in admissions to hospital in the same period.
+In 2019, a report by the British Heart Foundation (BHF) found that hospital admissions for patients with heart failure had risen by 33% over the previous five years; three times faster than the overall rise in admissions to hospital in the same period.

 This may be explained by the increase in our aging population, and the fact that more patients are now surviving heart attacks or living with conditions like hypertension and diabetes, and developing complications as a result of them.